Justworks Payroll: Creating Time Off Polices

 • Policy end date: This field blank can be left blank if you’d like the policy to be ongoing.

-• Policy type: Determines whether the policy is designated for vacation days or sick leave.
+• Policy type: Determines whether the policy is designated for vacation days, sick leave, or other.

-Screenshot showing the Add policy page where admins will need to enter the policy details.
+Screenshot showing the setup page where admins will need to enter the policy details.

 Policy Structure

-After these sections, you’ll get to determine the policy structure.
-This will include selecting the policy’s annual cycle and balance structure.
+On the next page, you’ll get to determine the policy structure.
+This will include selecting the policy’s annual cycle and balance structure as well as optional policy add-ons.

 Specifically, you’ll be able to choose from these options: